Emanuel voices support for Dan Ryan march led by Fr. Pfleger

 "They should be allowed, yes, because they're talking about anti-violence and I think there is a proper way to raise awareness, I don't think there should be a doubt about that effort," Emanuel said.

-Emanuel's statements came a week after Chicago Police Department officials tried to persuade Pfleger to call of the march or move it to a neighborhood street.
+Emanuel's statements came a week after Chicago Police Department officials tried to persuade Pfleger to call off the march or move it to a neighborhood street.

 After march organizers refused to back down, the city changed its tune.
 In addition to Emanuel's support, CPD Superintendent Eddie Johnson said he supports the right to protest.